SSWConsulting/SSW.Rules.Content/rules/form-design-do-you-change-contact-method-options-from-default-option-group-to-checkboxes/rule.md

 ---
+seoDescription: "Form design best practice: Use checkboxes instead of option groups to display contact method options for contacts and accounts."
 type: rule
 archivedreason:
 title: Form Design - Do you change contact method options from default option group to checkboxes?